 Participants from different walks of life gathered for two days (24-25 May) in the western German city of Dortmund to commemorate the 2019 Africa Day.
 The Day marks the anniversary of the founding of the Organisation of African Unity (now African Union) on 25 May 1963.

-The event, marked in the city by AfricanTide Union for the ninth year, brought representatives from different African countries together to deliberate on the challenges facing the economic development of the continent and fashion the way forward.
+The event, celebrated in the city by AfricanTide Union for the ninth year, brought representatives from different African countries together to deliberate on the challenges facing the economic development of the continent and fashion the way forward.

 The theme of the conference was “Boosting Africa’s Development – The 2063 Agenda”, a reference to the ambition of the African Union to, by that date, create a prosperous Africa based on inclusive growth and sustainable development.